Graduate Diploma in Business

-The Graduate Diploma in Business is designed for business owners and professionals wanting to develop business and management skills.
-It provides students with strong knowledge of modern business and management fundamentals.
+The online Graduate Diploma in Business is designed for business owners and professionals wanting to develop business and management skills.
+It provides them with strong knowledge of modern business and management fundamentals.

-The Graduate Diploma is an alternative pathway to enter the Master of Business Administration (MBA) and students who complete the Graduate Diploma in Business are awarded advanced standing of eight units towards the MBA.
+The Graduate Diploma is an alternative pathway to enter the online Master of Business Administration (MBA).
+Students who complete the Graduate Diploma in Business are awarded advanced standing of eight units into the MBA.

 The Graduate Diploma in Business improves people's ability to run and manage a business, or helps them move into a management role.
 Graduates are equipped to undertake mid-level management roles in a broad spectrum of industries.

 The Graduate Diploma in Business includes study in budget control, risk and return, as well as marketing concepts such as relationship marketing, consumer behaviour and new product development.
 Students develop an understanding of organisational behaviour, administrative hierarchy, job design, international business, strategic and project management, leadership and teamwork in the contemporary organisation.
 They also study market systems and their limitations, including impacts of government policy on business environments.

 The course incorporates progressive assessment and examinations.
 Students are assessed in each unit on the basis of written and oral assignments.
 These may be business reports, case studies, presentations, research studies and/or plans.

 Our flexible course fits around you.
 It’s designed to meet the demands of busy, mobile people – people who travel frequently, work abroad, or juggle multiple work, life and family commitments.
 You can enter at one of six points throughout the year, and organise your study program to take advantage of the peaks and troughs in your own life.